NicolasDevelops/portfolio2024/README.md

   <h3 align="center">Intermediate Starter Kit (LESS)</h3>

   <p align="center">
     Introducing the official intermediate starter kit, presented by CodeStitch.
 This kit includes a pre-configured Eleventy setup that utilizes Nunjucks templating, along with a seamless integration of Decap CMS, providing an easy way to manage a blog.
 Everything is ready to go right from the start, offering a fantastic introduction to the advantages of a Static Site Generator, complete with LESS preprocessing.
+Test
     <br/>
     <br/>
     <a href="https://github.com/CodeStitchOfficial/Intermediate-Website-Kit-SASS">SASS Starter Kit</a>